-It is time for you to have your say on what you think.
+It's time for you to have your say.

 The All Student Vote (ASV) is your chance to debate and vote on the ideas and motions your fellow students have submitted.
 These can relate to all the different aspects of the student experience from whether your lecturers should use lecture capture to the environmental work the Union and University do.

 We hold an All Student Vote each term and Student Council decide what topics, motions and ideas go to an All Student Vote for debate and decision.
 ASVs are a weeklong event that starts on the Monday with a debate on the motions.
 Then it's time to cast your vote from Tuesday to Friday and you have to decide whether you agree (FOR) or disagree (AGAINST) the motion.
 You can also choose to abstain if you feel you are neither for nor against the motion or idea.

 At the end of the week, we count up your votes to find out whether the motion passes into policy (so the Union and your Student Officers start acting on it) or if you have decided that it is not something you want the Union to work on.

 Current All Student Votes

 Below you will be able to see the topics of any currently active All Student Votes and cast your own vote.

 You must be logged into the SU Website in order to view and participate in an All Student Vote.

 There are four ways that you can get involved with an All Student Vote.

 1) You can always submit a motion to Student Council to be considered at an All Student Vote.
 This is a great opportunity if you have an idea on how the Union and/or University can do something that would improve the experience of students at Warwick.